 Yes, the demise of oil is a reality, and it will be pretty quick, but not enough to save us from dangerous climate change.

-It would therefore be a huge mistake to sit back and carelessly wait for the oil industry to slowly die out.
+It would therefore be a huge mistake to sit back and casually wait for the oil industry to slowly die out.
 And some scientists warn that even now, we may already be on the verge of triggering an uncontrolled heating process which would make the planet unlivable.

 This situation places the decarbonisation of our economy among the global priorities.